Murder of Jonathan Henry: Conviction

-Paranoid schizophrenic Ikechukwu Tennyson Obih, a 29-year-old Nigerian immigrant, was convicted of Henry's murder on 26 March 2009 and sentenced to life imprisonment with a minimum tariff of 25 years by Mr Justice Bean.
+Ikechukwu Tennyson Obih, a 29-year-old Nigerian immigrant, was convicted of Henry's murder on 26 March 2009 and sentenced to life imprisonment with a minimum tariff of 25 years by Mr Justice Bean.

 Obih abused alcohol and cannabis and from 2004 he heard voices and hallucinations and had delusions.
 During his trial the jury heard how Obih believed that he had special powers, could predict the future, and could make something explode just by pointing at it.
 He also distrusted the police.

 Obih had denied the charge of murder, but admitted manslaughter on the grounds of diminished responsibility.
 The jury rejected this defence and found him guilty of the murder of Henry, the attempted murder of Chamberlain and the wounding with intent of Knight (he was found not guilty of the attempted murder of Knight).
 Obih was also convicted of aggravated burglary and assault occasioning actual bodily harm in a separate incident on the same day.
 The judge accepted that Obih's schizophrenia was a mitigating factor in the case, and recommended that he receive psychiatric rehabilitation at a high-security mental hospital.